top of page

 • 2 min read

 "When in Rome, do as the Romans" is my motto this winter.
-Since we'll be staying in New Hampshire and not traveling to the sunny and warm Palm Desert, CA, we're determined to embrace the snow and enjoy the outdoors.
+Since we'll be staying in New Hampshire and not traveling to the sunny and warm Palm Desert, CA. We're determined to embrace the snow and enjoy the outdoors.
 The recent snowstorms have given us plenty of ground cover and ideal conditions for snowshoeing.
 We discovered a nearby spot in Hollis called Beaver Brook.

 Welcome poster at Beaver Brook Conservation Lands in Hollis New Hampshire